• Skip to primary navigation

 Instructions

-3. Stir everything into the pot: Add the beef and any juices in the bowl to the Instant Pot, then stir to coat the beef with the spices.
-Stir in the black beans and chopped green chilies.
-Spread the diced tomatoes over the top of the stew, but don’t stir.
+- Stir everything into the pot: Add the beef and any juices in the bowl to the Instant Pot, then stir to coat the beef with the spices.
+Stir in the black beans, chopped green chilies, and diced tomatoes.

-4. Pressure cook the chili for 12 minutes with a natural pressure release: Lock the lid on the pressure cooker.
+- Pressure cook for 12 minutes with a natural release: Lock the lid on the pressure cooker.
 Cook at high pressure for 12 minutes in an electric pressure cooker (“Manual” or “Pressure Cook” mode in an Instant Pot), or for 10 minutes in a stovetop PC.
 Let the pressure come down naturally, about 30 more minutes.
-(If you’re in a hurry, you can quick release any remaining pressure after 20 minutes.)
+(If you’re in a hurry, you can quick release any remaining pressure after 15 minutes.)
 Remove the lid, tilting it away from you to avoid the hot steam.

-5. Season, thicken, and serve: Season with more salt: If you used store-bought beef broth, add ½ teaspoon of fine sea salt; if you used homemade beef broth or water, add 1½ teaspoons of fine sea salt.
+- Season, thicken, and serve: If you used store-bought beef broth, add ½ teaspoon of fine sea salt; if you used homemade beef broth or water, add 1½ teaspoons of fine sea salt.
 Whisk the water into the cornstarch to make a cornstarch slurry, and then stir the slurry into the chili to thicken.
 Serve and enjoy!

 Notes